swiftlang/swift-evolution/proposals/XXXX-associated-types-constraints.md

 ## Detailed Design

-First of all, this proposal modifies the grammar for protocols associated types to the following:
+First of all, this proposal modifies the grammar for a protocol's associated types to the following:

 *protocol-associated-type-declaration* →